AbhinavMir/emberdb/src/storage/README.md

 2. **Efficiency**: Similar to having filing cabinets for different time periods instead of one huge pile of papers
 3. **Safety**: Built-in checks ensure data is stored correctly and can be found reliably
 4. **Space Management**: Old data can be compressed to save space, like archiving old medical records

-Would you like me to elaborate on any particular aspect?